GroophyLifefor/GroophyLifefor/README.md

 ### Hi there 👋

-At the moment I'm a high school student who writes code as a hobby.
+I'm a man who writes code as a hobby.

 I like to help people, if there is something you are stuck on, don't hesitate to contact me.